top of page

 The turbines will supply renewable electricity directly to Ballance's Kapuni site and electricity to the grid, with the ability to provide renewable electricity up to 24,000 homes during peak times.

-Electricity will also be used to produce green hydrogen by electrolysis that can be made at flexible times such as off peak times.
+Electricity can also be used to produce green hydrogen by electrolysis that can be made at flexible times such as off peak times.

 The zero emission green hydrogen supply will be used to replace imported diesel used for heavy transport and at the Ballance plant.